🎉Grand Opening: June 2026

-This article explains what can cause a tooth to crack while chewing, the different types of cracks that can occur, how to recognise symptoms that may need timely assessment, and what treatment approaches a dentist might consider.
-As always, individual symptoms should be assessed by a qualified dental professional.
+This article explains what can cause a tooth to crack while chewing, the different types of cracks that may occur, how to recognise symptoms that may need timely assessment, and what treatment approaches a dentist might consider.
+Understanding the nature of a cracked tooth can help you make informed decisions about your oral health and know when it may be appropriate to contact your dental practice.
+Throughout this guide, the information provided is educational and intended to support — not replace — a professional clinical examination.

 Do You Need Urgent Care for a Cracked Tooth?